actualbudget/docs/docs/schedules.md

 ## Adjusting the Upcoming Length of Schedules

-You can control how far in advance scheduled transactions _appear_ in the Schedule view as _upcoming_.
-This setting determines the number of days before the scheduled date that a transaction will be displayed as forthcoming in the account ledger, helping you plan and avoid surprises.
+You can control how far in advance scheduled transactions _appear_ in the Schedule and Account register views as _upcoming_.
+This setting determines the number of days before the scheduled date that a transaction will be displayed as upcoming in the account ledger, helping you plan and avoid surprises.

-Changing the upcoming length only affects how schedules are displayed in your ledger; it does not impact how your budget data is stored or calculated.
-You can adjust this setting at any time to fit your preferences.

 For example, in the image at the top of this page, the upcoming length is set to _End of the current month_.